creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Local Configs

 Local configuration files are stored localally with your application source, typically at the project root in a directory named `config`.
 By default the library will also look for configs in `src/config`, `lib/config`, `app/config` and `dist/config`.
 The config path can be set as an option if you do not wish to use the default resolution.

-Currently, DynamicConfig only support confing in the form of JSON.
-Support for JS/TS files will be added.

 ### Default Configuration